 Eugenio López Alonso (Mexico City, 1967)

 Eugenio López Alonso has been a pioneer in the realm of contemporary art collecting in Mexico.
-Over the past twenty years, he has focused his efforts on circulating information about contemporary art practice and on fostering its development.
+Over the past twenty five years, he has focused his efforts on circulating information about contemporary art practice and on fostering its development.
 In 2001 he formally established himself as an art promoter with the creation of the Fundación Jumex Arte Contemporáneo, of which he is president.
 This not-for-profit institution receives support from Grupo Jumex, a company founded by his father, Eugenio López Rodea.

 López’s philanthropic work has been recognized through his continual support of different museums in Mexico in their programming of educational activities, publications related to the visual arts, and through the grants that Fundación Jumex awards every year to curators and artists for postgraduate studies abroad.
 The creation of the Museo Jumex in 2013 has further established López’s influence in the international cultural landscape.
 This exhibition space is his legacy to Mexico.